jennomics/WorkflowPaper/Data Submission.md

 Download the tbl2asn program from ftp://ftp.ncbi.nih.gov/toolbox/ncbi\_tools/converters/by\_program/tbl2asn/

-If you are using Safari a window will pop up asking for login information, just choose guest and unzip the version of the program that is compatible with your operating system.
+If you are using Safari, a window will pop up asking for login information, just choose guest and unzip the version of the program that is compatible with your operating system.
 Other browsers will take you to a page with a lot of tbl2asn programs, download the one compatible with your operating system.

-After downloading the desired command-line program, uncompress the archive and rename the resulting file to remove the platform designation-for example, if the unzipped file is named mac.tbl2asn rename it tbl2asn
+After downloading the desired command-line program, uncompress the archive and rename the resulting file to tbl2asn

 Now change the file permissions of the file (in the terminal) since transfer by FTP resets the permissions.